TheOtherRolesAU/TheOtherRoles/README.md

 ## Sidekick
 ### **Team: Jackal**
-Gets assigned to a player during the game by the Create Sidekick Action of the Jackal and joins the Jackal in his quest to eliminate all other players.
+Gets assigned to a player during the game by the "Create Sidekick Action" of the Jackal and joins the Jackal in his quest to eliminate all other players.\
-Upon the death of the Jackal he might get promoted to Jackal himself, and potentially even assign a sidekick of his own.
+Upon the death of the Jackal (depending on the options), he might get promoted to Jackal himself and potentially even assign a Sidekick of his own.
+\
+**NOTE:**

-A player that is assigned as sidekick loses his previous role (if he had one) except the lover role.
+- A player that converts into a Sidekick loses his previous role and tasks (if he had one), except the lover role.
-A Sidekick may be killed by a Sheriff.
+- The Sidekick may be killed by a Sheriff.
-A Sidekick cannot target the Child, while it's growing up.
+- The Sidekick cannot target the Child, while it's growing up.

 ### Game Options
 | Name | Description